ethereum/ethereumj/README.md

  * [core](ethereumj-core): the core library which can be included into your own Java project.
  * [studio](ethereumj-studio): a simple graphic interface for Ethereum functionality and set of showcases for core usage.

-For an early peek, have a look at this [video](https://youtu.be/D5ok7jh7AOg)
+For an early peek, have a looki at this [video](https://youtu.be/D5ok7jh7AOg)

 # Todo